Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Welcome to this edition of the smoking meat newsletter where I am going to show you the necessary steps to make some great tasting smoked beef short ribs.
+In this edition we are going to make some great tasting smoked beef short ribs.

 Everyone complains that the beef back ribs are tasty but are very slim pickin's when it comes to actual meat quantity.
 These beef short ribs are the way to go since they are a lot more meaty and there's quite a bit of fat marbled into the meat to keep them moist during the cooking process.

 Beef short ribs have a lot of fat on the outside of the meat and in the meat and this makes them perfect for handling the high heat that they must get to in order to reach tenderness.
 Think brisket when you think of these.. they are usually braised and cooked in some sort of sauce or liquid if you cook them indoors which accomplishes the same purpose of cooking them to very high temperatures and allowing most of that fat to render during this process.